 The query engine is used to process the Nebula Graph Query Language (nGQL) statements.
-This article gives an architectural overview of the Nebula Graph query engine.
+So, an architectural overview of the Nebula Graph query engine is important.

-Above is the overview chart of the query engine.
-If you are familiar with the SQL execution engine, this should be no stranger to you.
-In fact, the Nebula Graph query engine is very similar to the modern SQL execution engine except the query language parser and the real actions in the execution plan.
+In the below illustration is an overview chart of the query engine.
+If you are familiar with the SQL execution engine, this should be familiar to you.
+The Nebula Graph query engine is very similar to the modern SQL execution engine except for the query language parser and the real actions in the execution plan.

 Nebula Graph employs the Role Based Access Control.
-So when the client first connects to the Query Engine, it needs to authenticate itself.
+So, when the client first connects to the Query Engine, it needs to authenticate itself.
 When it succeeds, the query engine creates a new session and returns the session ID to the client.
 All sessions are managed by the Session Manager.
-The session will remember the current graph space and the access rights to the space.
-The session will keep some session-wide configurations and be used as an temporary storage to store information across multiple requests in the same session as well.
+The session will remember the current graph space and access rights to the space.
+The session will also keep some session-wide configurations and be used as a temporary storage to store information across multiple requests in the same session.

 src/parser folder in the source code tree.
 The nGQL is designed in a way that is close enough to SQL.
-The idea is to smoothen the learning curve as much as possible.
+The idea is to lessen the learning curve as much as possible.

 Graph databases currently do not have a unified international query language standard.
-As soon as the ISO’s GQL committee releases their first draft, we will make nGQL compatible with the proposed GQL.
+As soon as the ISO’s GQL committee releases their first draft, Nebula Graph plans to make nGQL compatible with the proposed GQL.

-The output of the parser is an Abstract Syntax Tree (AST), which will be passed on to the next module: Execution Planner.
+The output of the parser is an Abstract Syntax Tree (AST), which will be passed on to the next module, the Execution Planner.

-When converting AST to the execution plan, all IDs will be extracted, so that the execution plan can be reused.
+When converting AST to the execution plan, all IDs will be extracted.
+This is so the execution plan can be reused.
 The extracted IDs will be placed in the context for the current request.
-The context will be used to store the variables and intermediate results as well.
+The context will also be used to store the variables and intermediate results.

 The newly generated execution plan will then be passed to the Optimization Framework.
 There are multiple optimizers registered in the framework.
 The execution plan will be passed through all optimizers sequentially.
-Each optimizer has the opportunity to modify (optimize) the plan.
+Each optimizer can modify (optimize) the plan.

-At the end, the final plan can look dramatically different from the original plan, but the execution result should be exactly same as the original plan.
+In the end, the final plan can look dramatically different from the original plan.
+However, the execution result should be exactly the same as the original plan.